MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/customize-list-form.md

 ---
-title: Customize a SharePoint list or library form by using Power Apps (contains video)
+title: Customize a Microsoft Lists or SharePoint form by using Power Apps (contains video)
 description: Learn about how to use Power Apps to customize the form with which users create and update entries in a SharePoint list.
 author: wimcoor